zeke-long/Curse-of-Strahd-Reloaded/Zeke Prep Content/Locations/Death House/Floor 1/Death House - Area 2 - Main Hall.md

 ## What to Read
 *A wide hall runs the width of the house, with a black marble fireplace at one end and a sweeping, red marble staircase at the other.
-Mounted on the wall above the fireplace is a longsword (nonmagical) with a windmill cameo worked into the hilt.
+Mounted on the wall above the fireplace is Hanging above the mantelpiece is a wood-framed portrait of the Durst family: [[Gustav Durst]] and [[Elizabeth Durst]] with their two smiling children, [[Rose]] and [[Thorn]].
+Cra­dled in the father's arms is a swaddled baby..
 The wood-pan­eled walls are ornately sculpted with images of vines, flowers, nymphs, and satyrs.
 A cloakroom on the back wall houses several long dark cloaks and a top hat.*
 ^WhatToRead